-ART 380 Sculpture II
+ART 380 Sculpture I

-An intermediate studio art course in sculpture in which students experience the creative process of making individual projects in a variety of sculptural media.
+An intermediate studio art course in sculpture in which students experience the creative process of making individual projects.
 Through the study and application of formal, technical and conceptual considerations, students will discover and develop their own creative abilities.
 Students will acquire experience in critical and aesthetic assessments of art and knowledge of specific topics related to art history and technical developments.
 Prerequisite: ART 280.